smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ORDER BY Fruit, ID;
 ```

-Use a meaningful `ORDER BY` for ranking functions.
-Ordering by a constant, including `(SELECT NULL)`, makes row numbering among peers nondeterministic.

 | ID | Fruit | Quantity | RowNumber | PartitionTotal |
 |----|-------|----------|-----------|----------------|
 | 5  | NULL  | 5        | 1         | 8              |